visfitness/reorderable/README.md

 - Specify your own drag handle with the `.dragHandle()` modifier
 - Disable/Enable dragging via the `.dragDisabled(_ dragDisabled: Bool)` modifier, which plays nicely with animations (as opposed to adding/removing a `.onDrag()` modifier)
 - Easily customize your drag state via a `isDragged` parameter passed to your `content` view builder.
+- Haptic feedback on move.

 ## Installation